1. Our Approach to Careers

 |

-All students have support from a range of adults at all times including their Year Lead, Pastoral Manager and tutors.
+All students have support from a range of adults at all times including their Progress Lead, Pastoral Manager and tutors.
 Individual careers interviews are arranged for students who require additional support.
 All students are encouraged to make choices which are right for them.

 Provider Access Statement

-1. Aims
+Aims

 This statement aims to set out our school’s arrangements for managing the access of education and training providers to students for the purpose of giving them information about their offer.
 It sets out: